-The smart home industry is one of the fastest growing markets on the planet right now.
-That’s probably because it has become extremely cost effective in recent years and in some cases can actually save more money on electricity than it costs to install.
-Especially since most smart home tech is extremely easy to install, uses wireless technology, and doesn’t require anyone to come in and professionally install the appliances.
+The smart home technology industry is one of the fastest-growing markets on the planet right now.
+That’s probably because it has become extremely cost-effective in recent years.
+In some cases, it can actually save more money on electricity than it costs to install.
+Especially since most smart home technology is extremely easy to install, uses wireless technology, and doesn’t require anyone to come in and professionally install the appliances.

-For now though, most smart home appliances and applications are more like add-on’s and accessories than home integrations.
-Eventually a lot of smart home tech we’re seeing today will likely be included in new homes as often as you see light switches and dishwashers.
+For now though, most smart home appliances and applications are more like add-ons and accessories than home integrations.
+Eventually, a lot of smart home technology we’re seeing today will likely be included in new homes as often as you see light switches and dishwashers.
 So what will this future of smart technology look like?

 Digital Homes Have Digital Risks

 Most of our concerns about privacy are due to exposing our digital footprint for the sake of convenience.
 Things like keylogging and login page spoofing can put your social security number or your password at risk, but what happens when our entire home is connected to outside services?
 Sure having your home connected with security cameras and smart home security systems can help combat this risk, but there’s always a chance that someone figures out how to crack open that smart lock on your front door.
 Likely security companies like Protect America will continue to have failsafe’s in place that prevent someone from entering your home just because they have accessing your smart lock, but it would still be an unsettling scenario.
 An even scarier concept is having a guest write down you router or modem admin information and gaining access to every module connected to your home.